MiloBuwalda/uva-prog-c/20 Lectures/100 Week 10/00 Monday.md

       }

 * One of the biggest selling points of JavaScript is a technology called Ajax which will delve into later today.
-Ajax makes use of JavaScdript Object Notation (JSON) to communicate with a web server.
+Ajax makes use of JavaScript Object Notation (JSON) to communicate with a web server.
 Objects in JavaScript are implemented as follows: